Open-Shell restores the classic Start menu in Windows 10 and 11. Customize your experience with this free and stable tool.

 Open-Shell: Bring the classic Windows look back to your Start menu.

 Open-Shell (formerly known as Classic Shell) is a free, open-source program for Windows that restores the classic Start menu from earlier versions of Windows.
-It’s especially popular with users who dislike the modern Start menu design in Windows 10 and 11 and want a more streamlined, familiar experience.
+It’s especially popular with users who aren’t fans of the modern Start menu in Windows 10 and 11 and want a more straightforward, familiar experience.

-When you install Open-Shell, you can choose from several classic layouts, including the iconic Start menu from Windows XP or Windows 7.
-The app adds an extra Start button, and you can disable the original Windows menu entirely if you want a "pure" classic experience.
+When you install Open-Shell, you can choose from several classic layouts—including the iconic Start menu from Windows XP or Windows 7.
+The program adds an extra Start button, and you can disable the original Windows menu entirely if you want a pure classic experience.

 You can also fine-tune the Start menu’s look: change icons, fonts, colors, folder structure, and what appears where.
-It’s a perfect tool for users who want maximum control over their desktop environment.
+It’s the perfect tool for users who want maximum control over their desktop environment.

 Features and options